leadr-msu/photogrammetry-data-processing/index.md

 iii.
 Click Okay (be sure to Remove the Build Dense Cloud option if it is still in the queue)

-X. Checking the model
+## X. Checking the model
-a.
-Once the mesh and texture have fully rendered, click on the textured model icon
+* Once the mesh and texture have fully rendered, click on the textured model icon
-i.
-This is the pyramid icon just to the left of the dense cloud icon
+   * This is the pyramid icon just to the left of the dense cloud icon
-1. A drop-down menu will appear – click on the last option
+      * A drop-down menu will appear – click on the last option

-b.
-If your model is only using one chunk, rotate and check the model to see that it accurately represents the object
+* If your model is only using one chunk, rotate and check the model to see that it accurately represents the object

 i.
 If areas exist that are inaccurate (blobs or weird spots, misshapen areas, etc.) toggle back to the dense cloud and